similicious/hibiscus-actual-budget/README.md

 2. For each configured budget:
    - Download the budget data
    - For each configured account:
-     - Fetch transactions from the specified Hibiscus endpoint
+     - Fetch transactions using the Hibiscus account ID
      - Convert them to Actual Budget format
      - Import them into the specified account
 3. Provide a summary of imported transactions for each account